CasualX/apexdream/offsets/stdout.md

 <details>
 <summary><code>watchdog_time_milliseconds</code></summary>

 Time for watchdog to wait without seeing a new frame presented before triggering a crash report, in milliseconds.
-Default is 0 (disabled)
+Default is 0 (0 disables the feature)

 default: `"0"`
 flags: `0x80000`